-Selling a house in a changing real estate market can be challenging.
-Selling dirt can be even more challenging…in any market.
-It’s important to equip yourself with the right information on how to sell lots and land and why your strategy with vacant residential land needs to be different from selling a home.
+Unlike a move-in ready home, selling dirt can be challenging…in any market.
+It’s important to equip yourself with the right information on how to sell lots and land and to understand why your strategy with vacant residential land needs to be different from selling a home.
+Wondering how to sell your land faster?
+Read on, and follow our 9 Steps for Selling Land and Vacant Lots listed below.

 Many people expect the market dynamics for lots and land to be the same as the market for existing homes.
 They are not.
 You’ll be better prepared to sell your home lot or land if you understand some of the differences between the land market and the existing homes market.

-- Lot and Land Buyers are Different from Homebuyers – These groups of people have very different perspectives, desires and needs.
+These groups of people have very different perspectives, desires and needs.
 Homebuyers usually want move-in-ready, with granite countertops.
 Land buyers, whether individuals or developers, are looking for the right location and an opportunity that lets them customize to fit their needs.
+If you want to sell land to developers, you need to understand what is important to them.

 A home has a kitchen, bathrooms and a façade that can be visual and photogenic.
 You can hold an Open House for a home and walk a buyer through each room to help make the sale.
 Buyers can easily visualize themselves in – and fall in love with – the built home.
 It’s just not the same for vacant residential lots and land.